dylanhayes/dylanhayes.github.io/_posts/2024-03-03-Copilot-Pro-in-Everyday-Life.md

 ## OneNote

 OneNote is my all-time favourite application.
 I tend to only use written paper notes as a temporary cache to capture things during a call before I can write them up in OneNote.
-As a consequence, I have a lot of OneNote content, and sometimes the content is copied and pasted from somewhere else, and sometimes it’s a Joycean stream of consciousness.
-If I need to use OneNote as the basis for writing something based on this, it’s a bit of chore turn it into useful prose, or extract a summary.
+As a consequence, I have a lot of OneNote content, and sometimes the content is copied and pasted from somewhere else, and more sometimes it’s a Joycean stream of consciousness that anybody else would struggle to understand.
+If I need to use OneNote as the basis for writing something based on this, it’s a bit of a chore turn it into useful prose, or extract a summary.

 Copilot does a great job of cleaning up some text that suffers bloat and poor writing.